Why do I need florist insurance?

 Also no. General liability insurance only provides coverage in cases of damage to a client or third party’s property.
 To protect your specialized equipment, consider a commercial property policy.
 If you drive a vehicle just to transport your arrangements, consider an auto insurance policy.

 With Thimble, ensuring your florist business takes less than 60 seconds.
 Start by clicking “Get a Quote” or download the Thimble app.
-Then enter a few details about your florist services, your ZIP code, and your desired coverage length (choose from hourly, daily, or monthly policies).
+Then enter a few details about your florist services, your ZIP code, and your desired coverage length.
 A free quote will be generated, outlining your florist business insurance costs.
 Finally, click to purchase and receive your COI, then enjoy your place in the sun.